-The catchment's profile along the Danube is presented in the attached figure.
+The catchment profile along the Danube is presented in the attached figure.

-The Basin, with a total of about 817 000 km2 is characterized by an aquatic ecosystem with numerous important wetlands and floodplains.
+The Basin, with a total of about 817 000 km is characterized by an aquatic ecosystem with numerous important wetlands and floodplains.
 It is of high environmental as well as economic and social value.
-It supports drinking water supply, agriculture, industry, fishing, tourism and recreation, power generation, navigation, etc. A large number of dams, dikes, navigation locks and other hydraulic structures have been built throughout the region.
-(Annex 7 - Maps: Major Hydraulic Structures in the Danube River Basin).
+It drinking supports water supply, agriculture, fishing. tourism industry. power and recreation. generation, navigation, etc. A large number of dams. dikes, navigation locks and other hydraulic structures have been built throughout the region.
+(Annex 7 -Maps: Major Hydraulic Structures in the Danube River Basin).